Seaman Service Book (Pakistan)

 Seaman Service Book (SSB) is a continuous record of a seaman’s service.
 This document certifies that the person holding is a seaman as per the International Convention on Standards of Training, Certification and Watch keeping for Seafarers (STCW), 1978, as amended from time to time.
 Seaman Book is one of the compulsory document for applying crew transit visas.
 The record of employment on board of a merchant ship (sea service) is recorded in a Seaman Service Book.
-Different countries issue to their seafarers the similar service book with different names i.e. Seaman Record Book, Seaman Discharge Book etc. In Pakistan Government Shipping Office issue this book under section 120 of Merchant Shipping Ordinance, 2001.
+Different countries issue to their seafarers the similar service book with different names i.e. Seaman Record Book, Seaman Discharge Book etc.

+In Pakistan, the Government Shipping Office issue this book under section 120 of Merchant Shipping Ordinance, 2001.
 It is mandatory for all seafarers serving on board ship, whether they are on the Minimum Safe Manning Certificate or not, to hold a "Seaman Service Book and Seaman Identity Document" (SID).

 Affairs of seamen in Pakistan

 The Government Shipping Office looks after the affairs of seafarers under the Merchant Shipping Policy of Pakistan which covers the following subject of merchant navy of Pakistan: